According to recent research 99% of leading businesses are currently investing in AI. 96% also say their efforts are already yielding results.

 As a result AI eCommerce stores are better able to provide engaging conversations helpful advice and intimate interactions akin to the services of an in-store assistant.
 This is something that eCommerce brands have struggled to provide consumers until now.

-While marketing automation has been around for quite some time AI means it's more powerful than ever before.
+While marketing and ecommerce automation has been around for quite some time AI means it's more powerful than ever before.
 Brands can confidently automate more of their store functions such as A/B testing ad optimisation product recommendations low-level support and loyalty discounts.

 AI also takes a load off your team's shoulders so they can spend less time on repetitive tasks and more time on creative brainstorming and strategising for your brand.
 Research suggests that most businesses have found AI tools boost employee productivity.